yters/election_fraud_2020/README.md

 Note, the best fit line only extends over part of the plot, because only the non noisy data is used to derive the best fit.

 ## Strangeness
 The 2012 and 2016 elections have many voters who were not registered until sometimes much after the election.
-Not sure if this is a glitch with the North Carolina database, people reregistering, or illegal voting.
+Not sure if this is a glitch with the North Carolina database, people reregistering (e.g. regaining residency in state), or illegal voting.